-Some 16 years ago, Lorenzo along with his wife, Sandra (Sam), his partner and right hand in One Sun Knife Designs, relocated to Alpharetta, GA, in the beautiful foothills of the North Georgia Mountains.
-Between them, they share five grown children, fifteen grandchildren, and one great scattered over a number of states.
+Some 17 years ago, Lorenzo along with his wife, Sandra (Sam), his partner and right hand in One Sun Knife Designs, relocated to Alpharetta, GA, in the beautiful foothills of the North Georgia Mountains.
+Between them, they share five grown children, fifteen grandchildren, and two great scattered over a number of states.

 After a serious car accident years ago sidelined his career in construction, Lorenzo turned to his first love, music.
 He plays acoustic and electric guitar, bass, keyboard, and anything else he can get his hands on.
 For years he composed music in his home studio.